San Francisco, California

 - Primary Residency Requirement.
 To register your listing, you must live there for at least 275 days per year (or, if you haven’t lived there for a full year, 75% of the days you have occupied the unit).
-This means, in effect, that your ability to share your space while you are present is unlimited, and you may rent out your entire space while you are absent for up to 90 days per year.
-Read more in the City’s Starter Kit or on the Planning Department’s information page.
+You can only have one primary residence.

 - Liability Insurance.
 The law requires hosts to maintain at least $500,000 of liability insurance.
-If you host exclusively through Airbnb, our Host Protection Insurance (HPI) program satisfies this requirement.
+If you host exclusively through Airbnb, our Host liability insurance satisfies this requirement.

 - Other Rules.
 It's also important to understand and abide by other contracts or rules that bind you, such as leases, condo board or co-op rules, HOA rules, or rules established by tenant organizations.
 Please read your lease agreement and check with your landlord if applicable.

 Short-term rental operators in San Francisco must first obtain a valid Business Registration Certificate.
 You can apply through the San Francisco Treasurer & Tax Collector's Portal.
 The fee for registration is variable based on San Francisco gross receipts or payroll expense for the current calendar year.